jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 -- creates a user named: worker
 -- gives permission to all tables in the records database -- from only the localhost IP address, 127.0.0.1
-GRANT SELECT ON records.* TO worker@'127.0.0.1' IDENTIFIED BY 'password-goes-here'; flush privileges;
+-- The basic permissions are: CREATE, SELECT, UPDATE, DELETE, and INSERT GRANT SELECT ON records.* TO worker@'127.0.0.1' IDENTIFIED BY 'password-goes-here'; flush privileges;
 ```